-The church was built in the twenties of the 13th century on the initiative of Victor, dean of the cathedral chapter in Wrocław.
-In 1603 the chapter ordered the renovation of the building, but in 1633 it was destroyed by fire.
+St. Giles’ church was built in the 20s of the 13th century, probably on the initiative of Victor, the dean of the cathedral chapter in Wrocław.
+Probably in the following years it obtained the rank of a collegiate church, and in 1329 bishop Nankier established a provost in it.
+In addition, from the fourteenth century, a rich rectory was to function at the church, covering Ostrów Tumski, confirmed in sources in 1431 in a document from the Council of Basel.
+In 1603, the chapter ordered the renovation of the building, but in 1633 it was destroyed by a fire from the burning cathedral.
+At that time, the roof, vault and the pillar supporting the vault were destroyed.
 The church burnt down again in 1759.
-Perhaps it was during the reconstruction after this destruction that a baroque vault was established in the nave.
-After the Second World War, most of the changes introduced during the baroque period were removed, the external plasters were removed and the chancel arch rebuilt, leaving only a modern signature.
+Probably it was during the reconstruction after this destructions that a Baroque vault was installed in the nave.
+After World War II, in the yars 1953 – 1954 i 1969 – 1970, most of the changes introduced in the early modern era were removed, by chiselling the external plasters and reconstructing the chancel arch, only the Baroque ridge turret was reconstructed.